git-lfs/git-lfs/docs/custom-transfers.md

   the transfer process wants to implement its own concurrency and wants to respect this setting.

-The transfer process should use the information it needs from the intiation structure, and also perform any one-off setup tasks it needs to do.
+The transfer process should use the information it needs from the initiation structure, and also perform any one-off setup tasks it needs to do.
 It should then respond on stdout with a simple empty confirmation structure, as follows: